Stephanie Martel, PhD

 International Relations of the Asia-Pacific (POLS 460)

-This seminar will introduce students to major issues and debates shaping the study and conduct of international politics in Southeast Asia, East Asia, and the Asia-Pacific (a.k.a.
-Indo-Pacific).
-Throughout the term, we will draw on scholarly work on the region and broader theoretical and conceptual debates in the discipline of International Relations to discuss and analyze their relevance for understanding recent developments in the international/regional politics of the Asia-Pacific.
-Topics covered in the course will include: power relations in the region, regionalism, the role of non-state actors in regional governance, –traditional, non-traditional, and human– security issues, etc. This course includes a 2-week simulation module I developed on Negotiating a Code of Conduct in the South China Sea.
+This seminar will introduce students to major issues and debates shaping the study and practice of international relations in Southeast Asia, East Asia, and the Asia/Indo-Pacific.
+Throughout the term, students will be introduced to and draw from academic and non-academic texts by a diverse pool of scholars, experts, and practitioners as well as broader theoretical and conceptual debates in the discipline to help them reflect upon recent and ongoing development in the international/regional politics of the Asia-Pacific.
+Topics covered in the course include: power relations in the region, multilateralism, the role of non-state actors in regional governance, –traditional, non-traditional, and human– security issues, etc. Enrolment: 25.

 Graduate